imperva/dsfkit/README.md

       </td>
       <td>PS/Customer
       </td>
-      <td>A DSF deployment with a  DSF Hub and an Agentless Gateway in different AWS accounts and federation.
+      <td>A DSF deployment with a DSF Hub, an Agentless Gateway and federation.
+The DSF nodes (Hub and Agentless Gateway) are in different AWS accounts.
+It is mandatory to provide as input to this example the subnets to deploy the DSF nodes on.
       </td>
       <td><a href="https://github.com/imperva/dsfkit/tree/1.3.7/examples/installation/multi_account_deployment/multi_account_deployment.zip">multi_account_deployment.zip</a>
       </td>